matarui/evidencebaseddm/menu/syllabus.md

 | 8 | May 26 | Exam (multiple-choice) | | | |

 ## Grading
-Students grades will be a combination of a) three homework assignments (30% of the final grade) and b) performance on a multiple-choice exam (70% of the final grade).
+Students grades will be a combination of
+a) three homework assignments (30% of the final grade)
+b) performance on a multiple-choice exam (70% of the final grade).

 ### Homework assignments
 Three homework assignments will be given in class and will include conducting simple statistical analyses (e.g., regression), responding to a quiz, or conducting a literature search.

 ### Exam
-The exam will consist of circa 25 K-prim multiple-choice questions: Each question or incomplete statement is followed by four possible responses or statements.
-For each response or statement, a decision must be made as to whether it is right or wrong.
-Regardless of whether the question is grammatically formulated in the singular or the plural, one, two, three, four or even none of the answers may be correct.
-For each question, four correct answers equal 1 point, three correct equal .5 point, and less than 3 correct answers equal 0 points.
+The exam will consist of multiple-choice questions.

 The exam will be in English.
 Students are allowed to use a dictionary during the exam.